Certification

 Under Ohio Administrative Code Rule 5122-40-05-2021, Medical Directors can qualify for certification with the American Academy of Health Care Providers in the Addictive Disorders

-Established in 1989 by professors at the Harvard Medical School Division on Addiction, the CAS credential will allow you to meet Ohio state requirements for medical directors of opioid clinics.
+The CAS credential will allow you to meet Ohio state requirements for Medical Directors of opioid clinics.

 Earn specializations in one or more areas: